HI Content of Group Galaxies from the FAST All Sky HI Survey: Introduction

-The Five-hundred-meter Aperture Spherical radio Telescope (FAST) is a powerful single-dish telescope.
+The Five-hundred-meter Aperture Spherical radio Telescope (FAST) is a powerful single-dish telescope in the northern sky.
 The FAST all sky H\,{\sc i} survey (FASHI) project is expected to detect over $100,000$ extragalactic H\,{\sc i} sources covering the sky in $-14^{\circ}<\mathrm{decl.}<+66^{\circ}$ up to $z\sim0.35$ \citep{Zhang24}.
 FASHI enables the study of extragalactic H\,{\sc i} across previously unexplored regions of the sky.
-Because the same data cubes cover both group cores and their surrounding environments, consistent selection functions can be applied to groups and control galaxies.
-Uniform, noise-based upper limits derived from the rms maps provide position-dependent sensitivity estimates, allowing censored likelihoods without simplified imputation.
 FASHI has a frequency range of $1.0$-$1.5$ GHz, achieving a detection sensitivity of $\sim0.76\ \mathrm{mJy\ beam^{-1}}$ at a velocity resolution of $6.4\ \mathrm{km\ s^{-1}}$ \citep{Jiang19,Jiang20}.
-More specifically, FASHI is capable of detecting H\,{\sc i} sources down to $M_{\mathrm{HI}}\sim10^9M_{\odot}$ with a signal-to-noise ratio of $10$ and a velocity width of $W_{50}=200\ \mathrm{km\ s^{-1}}$ at $z\sim0.03$.
+The beam size of FASHI is $\sim2^{\prime}.9$.
+The $3\sigma$ column density of FASHI is $\sim2.25\times10^{18}(1+z)^2\ \mathrm{cm^{-2}}$ across $5$ channels ($32\ \mathrm{km\ s^{-1}}$).
+The H\,{\sc i} mass limit at $z\sim0$ is $10^6M_\odot$.
 This performance represents a significant improvement over HIPASS, ALFALFA and WALLABY \citep{Barnes01,Haynes18,Koribalski20}.
-The sensitivity of FASHI makes it possible to detect faint and diffuse H\,{\sc i} gas that is often missed by interferometric observations \citep{Zhu21,Liu23,Xu23,Yu23,Zhou23}, offering a clear advantage for probing stripped H\,{\sc i} in group environments. \\
+The early catalog of FASHI has covered $3$ Abell clusters.
+The sensitivity of FASHI makes it possible to detect faint and diffuse H\,{\sc i} gas that is often missed by early interferometric observations \citep{Zhu21,Liu23,Xu23,Yu23,Zhou23}, offering a clear advantage for probing stripped H\,{\sc i} in group environments. \\

-To better understand H\,{\sc i} deficiency in galaxy groups, we cross-match the FASHI data with SDSS DR$7$ group catalog from \citet{Yang07}.
+To better understand H\,{\sc i} deficiency in galaxy groups, we cross-match the FASHI data with SDSS DR$7$ group catalog derived from \citet{Yang07} \footnote{\url{https://gax.sjtu.edu.cn/data/Group.html}}.
+The galaxy groups are selected using a halo-based group finder from \citet{Yang05}.
+They assign group members based on the properties of the dark matter halo rather than through a traditional friend-of-friend (FOF) algorithm \citep{Davis85}.
 We selected galaxies based on their optical properties to avoid selection biases toward H\,{\sc i} detections.
+Most previous studies have focused only on H\,{\sc i} detections or treated non-detections simplistically, potentially introducing bias.
+A comprehensive assessment requires incorporating upper limits and applying censored-data modeling techniques.
+Analyses based on H\,{\sc i}-detected samples tend to emphasize gas-rich galaxies and may not reveal the intrinsic H\,{\sc i} deficiency.
 We also consider galaxies without H\,{\sc i} detections to establish a robust scaling relation, thereby enabling a statistically robust investigation of atomic gas in galaxy groups. \\